-The company's shareholders receive funds surplus to TVNZ's investment and operating requirements in a payment on or around 30 September each year.
+Historically the company returns to the shareholder any funds surplus to TVNZ's investment and operating requirements, on or around 30 September each year.

 The company's dividend policy is to pay 70 - 90% of the annual operating free cash flow (on average over time) as operating dividends.
 The company's dividend is reviewed annually by TVNZ's Directors who will take into account: